 Pregnant and nursing cats, if found before being fixed, could benefit from being fed more wet food than normal and more nutritious food like kitten dry food.
-Another excellent trick I’ve been told is to mix kitten formula in with wet food, as pregnant and nursing queens are eating for multiples!
+Another excellent trick is to mix kitten milk replacement (KMR) in with wet food, as pregnant and nursing queens are eating for many little bodies.

 Let’s go over this again, in short form this time!

 If you’re determined and committed to caring for a community cat colony, any cat food within your budget is perfectly acceptable.
-If funds are available, try to feed both wet and dry food, all-meat and no-vegetable type.
+If funds are available, try to feed both wet and dry food with more meat protein, less corn fillers.
 Keep fresh, clean water available for the cats at all times.

 If you have no cat food in your home, a one-time feeding of softened dog food or cooked chicken (no bones) or tuna will not harm a cat.
-Do not do this regularly as dog food and tuna are not good for them.
+Do not do this regularly as dog food and tuna are not good for them long term.
 Cooked chicken is just fine.

 Schedule their feeding to one or two times a day, once in the morning and once in the evening at the same time.
 Do not leave food out all day or night to attract nuisance or dangerous animals to your colonies feed area.
 This ensures you can keep your pulse on the health and activity of your colony and makes it easier to trap and fix any unaltered cats.

-Try to keep a lot of bowls or trays or plates out to avoid cats fighting over their food.
+Try to put a lot of bowls or trays or plates out to avoid cats fighting over their food.

 If a cat has tooth problems, consider an all wet food diet or a diet of kitten food with small kibbles that are easier to eat.